SAIKIRANN226/Aws-DevOps-Notes/Overview.md

           ports:
           - containerPort: 80

 - What is logging solution ELK in kubernetes ?
-Here container should store logs in 'ElasticSearch' is an external volume from aws.
+Here container should store logs in 'ElasticSearch' is an external volume from AWS.
 - What is Sidecar and Proxy in Pod ?
 Proxy means request will first come to sidecar and then main container will evaluate from where the request has come and then give reply.
 - How to login to any container in kubernetes cluster ? kubectl exec -it <file_name_without.yaml> -c <container_name> --bash
 - To get full information of any Pod ? kubectl describe pod
-- Difference between labels and annotations ?
+- Difference between Labels and Annotations ?
 Its a key-value pair.
-Labels are used to select (or) to attach with other resources.
-- What is environment in kubernetes ?
-Its like a key-value pairs, we can use anywhere, it is like variables.
-- Labels are used to select kubernetes objects, while Annotations are used to connect with external objects like LB.
+Labels are used to select (or) to attach with other kubernetes resources while, Annotations are used to connect with external objects like Load Balancers.
+- Lables have limitations on length and characters of a key-value.
+Annotations has no limits, we can keep heavy information in annotations.

 ### Session-54
-- We write Dockerfiles and Manifest files in VS, Push to github, We create workstation in AWS and install all required client packages like docker, kubectl, eksctl.
-We pull Dockerfiles and Manifest files in DockerHost then we push to Dockerhub then using 'eksctl' command it will create Amazon EKS kubernetes cluster and it will have multiple EC2 instances (or) nodes (or) Spot Node group (Is used to reduce the billing)
+- We write Dockerfiles and Manifest files in VS, Push to github, We create Workstation in AWS and install all required client packages like docker, kubectl, eksctl.
+We pull Dockerfiles and Manifest files in DockerHost then we save created images in Dockerhub then using 'eksctl' command it will create Amazon EKS Kubernetes cluster and it will have multiple EC2 instances (or) nodes (or) Spot Node group (Is used to reduce the billing)
-- We dont have SSH access to EKS kubernetes cluster (Master) it is completely managed by AWS, even aws also manage Node group.
+- We dont have SSH access to EKS kubernetes cluster (Master) it is completely managed by AWS, even AWS also manage Node group.
 - We need to install 'eksctl' in DockerHost (Workstation) also.
 Refer module from internet (Open-source) git repo for installing eksctl.
 You can see simple yaml file to install eksctl.
 So write a yaml file in VS.
 - So create 1 workstation and install all client packages like docker, docker-compose, kubectl, eksctl and login in superputty then check 'kubectl version' and 'eksctl version'
 - Eksctl means 'eks controller' it is the brain of kubernetes cluster.